 The Berklee Institute for Arts Education and Special Needs provides resources, workshops, a conference, consultations, and other support for professionals in the field, including educators, arts educators, special educators, administrators, program leaders, and visiting artists.

-Our annual three-day conference, the ABLE Assembly: Arts Better the Lives of Everyone, will take place on the Berklee College of Music campus in Boston on April 3–5, 2020.
+Our annual three-day conference, the ABLE Assembly: Arts Better the Lives of Everyone, will take place online October 3, 4, 10, and 11, 2020.

 This online clearinghouse provides music educators with resources to assist them in their work with students with disabilities.